-For this method once again, the evaluation criteria include ontology reusability, consistency (using Pellet Reasoner), syntactical errors, and whether the ontology can be opened by Protege.
-ChatGPT-4, ChatGPT-3.5, and Claude all achieved ontology reusability, consistency without syntactical errors, and could be opened by Protege.
+For SimX-HCOME, the evaluation criteria include ontology reusability, consistency (using Pellet Reasoner), syntactical errors, and whether the ontology can be opened by Protege.
+ChatGPT4, ChatGPT3.5, and Claude all achieved ontology reusability, consistency without syntactical errors, and could be opened by Protege.
 Gemini, while reusing ontology and being editable by Protege, had syntactical errors.
 Finally, all the developed ontologies were validated with OOPS!, identifying only one minor pitfall (pitfall P36-URI, file extension) during the experimental process.

 The evaluation metrics of the SimX-HCOME+ generated ontologies in the PD domain reveal varying perfor-mances among the methods used (table 4).
-ChatGPT-4 identified 17 classes, with 9 true positives, 8 false positives, and 32 false negatives, resulting in a precision of 52%, recall of 21%, and an F-1 score of 31%.
-ChatGPT-3.5 identi-fied 21 classes, with 14 true positives, 7 false positives, and 27 false negatives, achieving a precision of 66%, recall of 34%, and an F-1 score of 45%.
+ChatGPT4 identified 17 classes, with 9 true positives, 8 false positives, and 32 false negatives, resulting in a precision of 52%, recall of 21%, and an F-1 score of 31%.
+ChatGPT3.5 identified 21 classes, with 14 true positives, 7 false positives, and 27 false negatives, achieving a precision of 66%, recall of 34%, and an F-1 score of 45%.
 Gemini identified 22 classes, with 15 true positives, 7 false positives, and 26 false negatives, yielding a precision of 68%, recall of 36%, and an F-1 score of 48%.
 Lastly, Claude identified 24 classes, with 12 true positives, 12 false positives, and 29 false negatives, resulting in a precision of 50%, recall of 29%, and an F-1 score of 37%.
-These results highlight that Gemini performed the best in terms of F-1 score, indicating a rel-atively balanced precision and recall among the evaluated methods.
-Finally, the authors evaluated object properties,
+These results highlight that Gemini performed the best in terms of F-1 score, indicating a relatively balanced precision and recall among the evaluated methods.
+Finally, the authors evaluated object properties, but due to space limitations, these results are not presented here.
+The results obtained for object properties, with this method, were less than optimal, as evidenced by the observed low F-1 scores as presented in the GitHub.
+Specifically, the F-1 scores for object properties for the ChatGPT-4 method, the F-1 score was 4.75%.
+The ChatGPT3.5 method achieved an F1 score of 4.25%.
+Both the Gemini and Claude methods displayed an F-1 score of 5%.
+The full results for the object properties are in the GitHub repository.